- The Ministry

 According to the Statutes of the MFA, the Director of the APC is an employee of the diplomatic branch with the rank of consul and is appointed to the post by the Minister of Foreign Affairs.
 It is part of his responsibilities to submit to the Minister of Foreign Affairs the findings of studies and/or of overall research carried out by the APC, often accompanied by an introductory note written by the Director himself.
 Moreover, he assumes, on an ad hoc basis, other missions related to specific issues of Greek foreign policy.
 Thus, in addition to its main mission, the APC is involved, through its head, in the works of other agencies:

-• In the Permanent Joint Unit for Crisis Management, which, in spite of its interministerial composition, is an integral part of the MFA (Statutes, Article 13), and whose mission is to contribute to the readiness of the state to respond to and manage crises, through, inter alia, organizing exercises based on the forecasts using the APCs analyses.
-The Unit is also entrusted with monitoring the implementation of governmental decisions related to its area of responsibility.
+• In the Permanent Joint Unit for Crisis Management, which, in spite of its interministerial composition, is an integral part of the MFA (Statutes, Article 13), its mission is to contribute to the readiness of the state to respond and manage the crises, through, inter alia, organizing exercises based on the forecasts using the APCs analyses.
+The Unit is also entrusted with the monitoring of the implementation of governmental decisions related to its area of responsibility.

 • In the National Council for Foreign Policy (NCFP) which was established by Article 82, para.
 4 of the Constitution, as amended in 2001.
 The law establishing it, 3132/2003 Gov. Gaz.
 A. 84/11-4-2003, provides for the composition and the mission of the NCFP, where the Head of the APC participates ex officio, while another officer of the Centre acts as secretary.

 Finally, the foreseen Scientific Director is responsible for providing scientific support to the APC, supervising all scientific work conducted by the Centre and acting as coordinator between his associates and the university and research community in general.
 He also oversees the elaboration and drafting of policy proposals submitted to the Minister of Foreign Affairs.